 It takes about 2 minutes to get up and running with Noteworthy.
-Out of the box, you get a federation ready Matrix home server and a suite of privacy focused self-hosted applications.
+Out of the box, you get a federation capable Matrix home server and a suite of privacy focused self-hosted applications.

-Noteworthy is a collection network meta-protocols and reference implementations that enable collaborative personal overlay networks by building atop the decentralized Matrix messaging protocol.
+Noteworthy is a collection of meta-protocols, reference implementations and existing free software solutions that enable collaborative personal overlay networks built atop the decentralized Matrix messaging protocol.
 Here's a good overview of Matrix if you're not familiar.
-Over time, Noteworthy hopes to evolve into a viable alternative to traditional cloud-based online services such as AWS and Google.
+Over time, Noteworthy hopes to evolve into a viable free alternative to traditional cloud-based online services.

 Get a link via the Decentralabs Hub

 By default, when installing Noteworthy, your deployment will expose a federation enabled Matrix home server at

 matrix.yourdomain.com via a WireGuard link between your host and the development/testing Decentralabs Hub.
 Reach out to us via our Matrix channel or via email to request an invite.

 You can setup your own Hub with a single invocation of the

 notectl command-line utility.
 All you need is a publicly accessible host such as a DigitalOcean Droplet or an EC2 instance, with Docker installed.
 You can also run your Hub at home on any Windows, macOS or Linux machine.
 Check out the instructions for deploying your own Noteworthy hub here.